 How soon after a lawn treatment should I water my lawn?

 We suggest waiting 12 hours.
 After 12 hours, any post-emergent herbicides would have had time to do their job.
-(Post-emergent herbicides need to be on the leaves to work.)
+(Post-emergent herbicides need to be on the foliage to work.)

 The Best Solution for Watering